-Data franchising refers to the packaging of large data sets into meaningful chunks that business users can digest and use for decision-making, particularly through advanced business intelligence (BI) software.
-To improve the usability and performance of BI tools, CoSort’s SortCL rapidly prepares CSV and XML “feed” files (or ODBC inserts) for their use.
+Data franchising refers to the staging or packaging of large data sets into meaningful data chunks that business users can digest and use for decision-making, particularly through advanced business intelligence (BI) software.
+Additional terms for the preparation of data for BI include data wrangling and data munging.

-SortCL takes very large input data from mainframe data sets, very large database extracts, web logs, and other flat files, and performs one or more data integration and staging functions simultaneously that result in one or more outputs, such as:
+SortCL takes very large input data from mainframe data sets, very large database tables, web logs, and other files, and performs one or more data integration and staging functions simultaneously that result in one or more outputs, such as:

-SortCL itself also includes standard reporting functionality.
-This means you can actually run detail, summary, and delta reports (usually for batch processes), and still franchise data for more sophisticated BI tools — at the same time.
+Finally, SortCL itself also includes standard reporting functionality.
+This means you can actually run detail, summary, and delta reports (usually in batch processes), and still franchise data for more sophisticated BI tools — at the same time.